Misbah952/Bank_Management_System/README.md

 ## Introduction

 This project is a **Banking Management System (BMS)** built in C++ exploiting the concepts of hierarchy and abstraction.
 It is designed to manage banking operations through various interfaces for administrators, employees, and customers.
 The system is intended to be run in **fullscreen mode** for optimal visualization of the data.
 This is console-only project without any GUI support.
-It exploits the concepts of hierarchy and abstraction.

 The project uses a class-based design and provides a user-friendly command-line interface for different functionalities such as: